Quick inner navigation:

 Best EOS CFD Brokers

 Plus 500 started its operations in 1980.
 It is a broker based in Israel established by 6 alumni of the Israeli Institute of technology.
-In and outside Europe, plus 500 is a top broker among its peers with access to over 2200 pairs with the inclusion of cryptocurrencies, it has brought a vast range of trading opportunities to investors whose earning potentials are unlimited.
+In and outside Europe, plus 500 is a top broker among its peers with access to over 2200 instruments with the inclusion of cryptocurrencies, it has brought a vast range of trading opportunities to investors whose earning potentials are unlimited.
+However, please remember that your capital is at risk.
 Its increase in stock price and its use by lots of investors makes it a very trustworthy broker and also it is listed on the London stock exchange.
-It is one of the few EOS CFD brokers that offer better trading conditions.
+It is one of the few EOS CFD brokers that offer good trading conditions.

 What cryptocurrencies it pairs